boulder225/virtual-card-payment/README.md

 - **Monitoring:** What metrics would you track for reconciliation efficiency?

 ### Business Alignment
-- **Vietnam Focus:** How does this accelerate Southeast Asian expansion?
+- **Market Focus:** How does this accelerate Southeast Asian expansion?
 - **Settlement Costs:** What's the business impact of 1% reconciliation failure rate?
 - **Compliance:** How would you extend this for other Asian markets (Korea, Japan)?